waelmando0/KalbonyanElmarsos/Linkedin-Learning/Programming-Foundations-Design-Patterns/Challenge/readme.md

     <br>
     <strong>With the Factory Method pattern, which process is implemented with the abstract superclass "PizzaStore," and derived down to the subclasses "PizzaStores"?</strong>
     <br>
-    Every algorithm is used by the subclasses from the superclass.
+    Every algorithm is used by the subclasses from the superclass.gg
 </details>